February 2006 Archives

 The failure of Hardin's predictions about population growth doesn't rule out use of the "commons" framework.
 It has been applied to great effect for conceptualizing environmental problems.
 But any model, no matter how popular, needs to be measured against the historical record and applied only with care to contemporary problems.

 The authors claim: " Hardin's tragedy of the commons has proved to be a powerful analogy for understanding the problem of protecting the benefit we all receive from public goods".
 We argue that it is not the best analogy.
-As privatization has become the norm the concept of a "common" resource has become almost anachronistic.
+As privatization has become the norm, the concept of a "common" resource becomes almost anachronistic.
 In the case of antibiotic resistance, it is neither powerful nor an applicable.
 There are more powerful models that provide better framework to analyze the problem.

 Antibiotics are Private Goods